 What to Bring#

-- Comfortable sandals — For casual evenings and beach days
+- Comfortable sandals — For casual evenings, beach days, and giving your feet a break

-- One nice pair — Greeks dress up for dinner; nice sandals or loafers work
+- One nice pair — Greeks dress up for dinner more than most tourists expect.
+Nice sandals or loafers do the job.

 What NOT to Bring#

-- Flip-flops as primary shoes — No support for all-day walking
+- Flip-flops as primary shoes — Zero support for all-day walking.
+Fine for the beach, not for sightseeing.

-- Brand new shoes — Break them in before your trip
+- Brand new shoes — Break them in before your trip.
+Your feet will thank you by Day 2.

 Packing by Season#